arithy/packcc/README.md

     The data type is the one specified by `%auxil`.
     The default data type is `void *`.
 - _variable_ :
-    The result of another rule that has already been evaluated.
+    The rule variable to store the result of another rule that has already been evaluated.
     If the rule has not been evaluated, it is ensured that the value is zero-cleared (version 1.7.1 or later).
     The data type is the one specified by `%value`.
     The default data type is `int`.